pippcat/signalbot/README.md

 Signalbot is a Python script which can send Signal messages via Email and/or SMS (using www.clockworksms.com API).
 It's relying on signal-cli (https://github.com/AsamK/signal-cli) to fetch the actual messages.
 Configuration is done in by renaming config_default.ini to config.ini and modifying it.

+## Response branch

+Email recipients should be able to answer to the signalbot in order for him to pipe the answer back to the group.
+That's what this branch tries to accomplish.
+It doesn't work very good yet, though..

 ## Warning

 This script is only tested on a Raspberry Pi 2 running Raspbian Jessie and Python 2.7.9.
 Your results may vary.
 Feel free to try and help me improve it.